What-dev/schematic-drag/README.md

 ## Disclaimer

-This project was made 100% with AI assistance.
+This project was made primarily with the assistance of generative AI.
 I do not know how to make Minecraft mods; I created it purely as a utility I wanted.

 ## Requirements